SinclairHudson/traccc/README.md

 |![debug output of the pipeline](img/debug.png)|![sample contrail output](img/contrail.png)|

 A tool to track sports balls, and add interesting visual effects.
-It's very fun to apply to juggling 🤹 and sports 🏐🏀 videos .
+It's very fun to apply to juggling 🤹 and sports 🏐🏀 videos.

 Running this project is fairly demanding.
 A GPU is very helpful for running the neural networks for ball detection quickly, but it isn't required.